Crna Trava

-Crna Trava (Црна Трава, [tsr̩̂ːnaː trǎːʋa]) is a village and municipality located in the Jablanica District of southern Serbia.
-According to 2011 census, the population of the village is 434 inhabitants, while population of the municipality is 1,663.
+Crna Trava (Црна Трава, [tsr̩̂ːnaː trǎːʋa]) is a small town and municipality located in the Jablanica District of southern Serbia.
+According to the 2022 census, the population of the village is 338 inhabitants, while population of the municipality is 1,063.
 This is the smallest by population and poorest municipality in Serbia.

 Crna Trava is famous for its migrant builders, who are considered the best in the region and are colloquially described as "building half of Yugoslavia".

 Name

 The name of the village in Serbian translates to Black Grass.
 According to the local myth, the origin of the name dates back to 1389, when Battle of Kosovo took place.
 A Serbian reserve army unit, composed of Serbian archers and cavaliers, decided to take a rest on a grass field of Vilin Lug ("Fairy Grove") while travelling to the battlefield.
 Since the flowers and other herbs covering the field were highly poisonous, the soldiers became intoxicated, thereby they did not wake up on time for the battle.
 Realizing that fact, they cursed the grass that poisoned them, branding it "black" grass.
 However, there is no historical trace of how the settlement got its name.
 Variant "Kara Kas" (Turkish for black grass) appeared during the Ottoman period.